Everything is extraordinary in India, says Chennai's own Italian Mappillai Carlo Pizzati

 "Mappilai, yes that's me"

-Meet Carlo Pizzati, a soft version of Shantaram who in a chat with newindianexpress.com, tells us about his newly-launched book, Mapillai, how he fell in love with Chennai, met and married his wife and his challenges of being a 'whitey' in the Southern belt of India.
+Meet Carlo Pizzati, a 'soft version of Shantaram' who in a chat with newindianexpress.com, tells us about his newly-launched book, Mappillai: An Italian son-in-law in India, how he fell in love with Chennai, met and married his wife and his challenges of being a 'whitey' in the Southern belt of India.

 Dressed smartly in a blue blazer on a rather sultry afternoon, as described vividly in his book, Carlo tells us how he came about to pen down his ‘extraordinary experiences’ in Chennai.
 “I was told by my editor in Italy to write my extraordinary life, so for me to have found an ordinary life in India in a family as a ‘mapillai’ is a very extraordinary thing.”